Punktum-dk/whois-service-specification/README.md

 <a id="document-history"></a>
 ### Document History

+- 3.3 2020-01-21
+  - Added a few clarifications and corrected some bad formatting

 - 3.2 2020-01-21
   - Documenting added DNSSEC status values, introduced in release 4.0.2 of the WHOIS service